oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/index.rst

 On organization level, there are a number of options that you can configure specifically for the organization, but which will not affect system-wide configuration or configuration for a particular user.

 .. important:: Organization-level configuration settings can fall back to system settings.
-For this, select the **Use System** check box next to the selected option.
+For this, select the **Use System** checkbox next to the selected option.
 To go back to the default organization-level settings, click **Reset** on the top right.

 The following categories of settings are available for system configuration at organization level (follow the links for more information):